ThinkoTeam/qunuber/README.md

 ## Installation

-To install QUNUBER-X-VOX, follow these simple steps:
+To install QUNUBER, follow these simple steps:

 1. Clone this repository to your local machine.
 2. Navigate to the directory containing the installation script.